alex-w0/objection-js-soft-delete/README.md

 ---
 This plugin is a fork from [objection-soft-delete](https://github.com/griffinpp/objection-soft-delete) where the author stopped maintaining the plugin.
 For that reason the project was completely rewritten and the [use of deprecated methods is fixed](https://github.com/griffinpp/objection-soft-delete/issues/18).
-`Important note: The default options for this plugin has been changed, so check first if you have to change these if necessary.`.
+`Important note: The default options for this plugin has been changed, so check first if you have to change these if necessary.`

 ---